 Gas is not used in every household as many have electrical appliances only.
 Check whether your house/unit has a gas supply.
 There are several companies that provide gas services, the main ones being Origin Energy and Elgas.

 Payment of water rates in Cairns and Townsville is the responsibility of the house owner.
-Please be aware of the water restrictions that are in place in Cairns and Townsville and that if you use more water than is allocated, you may have to pay an excess water bill.
-Please discuss water allocation with your landlord/real estate agent.
+There can be water restrictions that are in place in Cairns and Townsville so that if you use more water than is allocated, you may have to pay an excess water bill.

 To organise a telephone connection in your house or apartment, you will need to choose from one of several telephone companies in Australia.
 International Direct Dial provides links to the top residential telephone providers in Australia.
 For information on where you can buy calling cards, refer to the information under ‘How can I phone home’ at Your First 48 Hours.

 There are many internet service providers in Australia.
 Youcompare.com.au lets you compare internet plans from major providers to find the right one for your needs.